ModestoFiguereo/conocerd/README.md

 Finally open the webpage on localhost:3000.

 ## Automated tasks
-Gulp is used to tasks on `conocerd` project.
+Gulp is used to automate tasks on `conocerd` project.

 ### `gulp clean`
 > Clean tmp files and folders and build.